spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 Whichever method you choose, the configuration parameters are declared as a list of `Config` objects.
 Each `Config` object specifies the name of the parameter, a description, and optionally a default value.
-There are also several validation parameters available.
+There are also several parameters for specifying constraints on the configuration value, described in the Config Validation section below.
 The description is mandatory, and will be visible in the help texts when running `sparv modules`.

-Once declared, these configuration parameters can be referenced in the function signatures of Sparv processors, either by using the `Config` class, or by using the `[...]` syntax in other Sparv class parameters.
+Once declared, these configuration parameters can be referenced in the function signatures of Sparv processors, either by using the `Config` class, or by using a special placeholder syntax in other Sparv class parameters.
+This placeholder syntax uses square brackets to refer to a configuration key, for example: `Model("[wsd.sense_model]")`.
+When Sparv runs the processor, it will automatically substitute the value of the configuration parameter `wsd.sense_model` in place of the placeholder.
+This can be used in any Sparv class except `Config`, and the placeholder can also be part of a larger string, such as `Model("wsd/[wsd.sense_model]")`.
+Which way you choose to reference the configuration depends on whether you want a Sparv class or simply the value of the configuration parameter.

 The following example demonstrates how to declare and use configuration parameters in a Sparv processor, showing both ways of referencing configuration values:

 ```python
 from sparv.api import Binary, Config, Model, annotator